douniabendib/LEARN-PYTHON-THE-A-TO-Z-/Variables/README.md

 - Variables within curly brackets have their values "interpolated" (injected) into the string.
 - It's just a string with a special syntax.

+## What is clean code?

+Clean code refers to programming practices that prioritize readability, simplicity, and maintainability.
+It emphasizes writing code that is easy to understand and modify, making it more accessible for both the original author and other developers who may work on it later.

+### Key Principles of Clean Code

+1. **Readability**:
+   - Code should be easy to read and understand.
+Use meaningful variable and function names that convey purpose.

+2. **Simplicity**:
+   - Keep code as simple as possible.
+Avoid unnecessary complexity and strive for straightforward solutions.

+3. **Consistency**:
+   - Maintain a consistent style throughout the codebase.
+This includes naming conventions, formatting, and organization.

+4. **Modularity**:
+   - Break code into small, manageable functions or classes.
+Each function should perform a single task, making it easier to test and maintain.

+5. **Commenting and Documentation**:
+   - Use comments to explain why certain decisions were made, not just what the code does.
+Good documentation helps others (and yourself) understand the code later.

+6. **Avoiding Code Duplication**:
+   - Follow the DRY (Don't Repeat Yourself) principle.
+Repeated code can lead to errors and makes maintenance harder.

+7. **Error Handling**:
+   - Implement proper error handling to anticipate and manage potential issues gracefully.

+8. **Testing**:
+   - Write automated tests to ensure code behaves as expected and to facilitate future changes without introducing bugs.

+### Characteristics of Clean Code

+- **Descriptive Names**: Use names that clearly describe the purpose of variables, functions, and classes.

+- **Short Functions**: Functions should be short and focused.
+If a function is too long, consider breaking it into smaller ones.

+- **Single Responsibility Principle**: Each function or module should have one responsibility or purpose.

+- **Avoiding Global Variables**: Minimize the use of global variables to reduce dependencies and potential side effects.

+- **Refactoring**: Regularly revisit and improve the codebase to enhance clarity and efficiency.